cross-platform/icloud-for-linux/README.md

 The snap is built directly on GitHub using GitHub actions, defined [also in YAML](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/.github/workflows/snapcraft.yml).

 The heading defines the workflow name, when the workflow will run (on a push to the repo), and set up our jobs.
 The primary job is called stable in anticipation of having future release levels, such as edge or beta, depending on the complexity of the app.
 We will run the action on an Ubuntu 18.04 VM.
-However, the default Ubuntu 18.04 image on GitHub Actions does not have the various mountpoints and loopback devices needed for multipass, the hypervisor that powers the snap build, by default.
+However, the default Ubuntu 18.04 image on GitHub Actions does not have the various mountpoints and loopback devices needed for Multipass, the hypervisor that powers the snap build, by default.
 We can get them though by jumping into a Docker container specifically designed for building snaps from the Snapcraft team:

 ```
 name: snapcraft